Prohibition Agents Lacked Training, Numbers to Battle Bootleggers

 The following week, the grand jury considered evidence in cases Ness and his special unit pursued on alleged Volstead violations against Capone.
 The jury returned indictments on 69 people, including Capone, based on 5,000 counts.
 The case was based mainly on Capone’s $13 million brewery business.
 Before going to trial, prosecutors decided to keep the Volstead charges in reserve in favor of the tax evasion case, thinking a jury might be less inclined to convict Capone for bootlegging than for cheating on his taxes.

 They were right about the tax charges.
 The jury at Capone’s 1931 trial found him guilty on five of the counts.
-The judge sentenced Capone to up to 11 years in prison and made him pay a record $80,000 in fines and court costs.
+The judge sentenced Capone to up to 11 years in prison and made him pay a record $50,000 in fines.
 Capone’s gang continued to run his rackets while he sat in prison, but they lost their main source of income with the repeal of Prohibition in 1933.
 Capone served time in a number of federal prisons, including Alcatraz, until his release in 1939.
 He died of a brain hemorrhage in 1947.